rfshelley/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 Self-publish the SmartApp
 -------------------------

-Publish the app for yourself, by clicking on the "Publish" button and selecting "For Me".
+Publish the app for yourself, by clicking on the *Publish* button and selecting *For Me*.

 ----